treasure-data/digdag/digdag-docs/src/operators.rst

   * :command:`temp_credentials: false`

-:command:`role_arn: STRING`
-  Amazon resource names (ARNs) used to copy data to the Redshift.
-The role needs `AssumeRole` role to use this option.
-Requires ``temp_credentials`` to be true.
-  If this option isn't specified, this operator tries to use a federated user

-  * :command:`role_arn: arn:aws:iam::1234567890:role/s3-only`

 :command:`session_duration INTEGER`
   Session duration of temporary security credentials. *Default*: ``3 hour``.
   This option isn't used when disabling `temp_credentials`